GauravWalia19/Algorithms-and-Data-Structures/README.md

 # Algorithms and Data Structures

-Open Repository For Developers and Programmers to Contribute Algorithms and Data Structures in different Languages.
+Open Repository For Programmers to Contribute Algorithms and Data Structures in different Languages and for beginners who want to know about Algorithms and Data Structures.

 ## Currently Supported Languages